-Plasterboard ceilings can sometimes sag.
+Sagging ceiling causes are often linked to the plasterboard detaching from the ceiling joists.
 While this sagging isn’t classified as a major structural defect, it can still pose a serious issue and a safety hazard in any home.

 Many homeowners face this problem, which typically occurs when the plasterboard loses its attachment to the ceiling joists.
 Over time, this can cause the ceiling to droop or sag, creating an uneven surface that can potentially become dangerous.